Simple Ways to Prevent Costly Water Damage

 Even though water is essential, it has the potential to damage your property.
 Water damage is a major cause of property loss, weakening the foundation of your home and the pillars that hold your property together.

-Make no mistake, even just a little water can be awfully damaging.
+Make no mistake, even just a little water can be damaging.
 Damp the walls causing the paint to peel off leaving the wall utterly weak and unsightly.
-It also dampens wood and invites mould and mildew as well as carpenter ants and termites.
+It also dampens wood and invites rust and mildew as well as carpenter ants and termites.
 This usually results in serious structural problems.

 The problem is, you will only notice the problem when there’s already significant damage.
 This only puts the house occupants in danger but often costs thousands of dollars to repair.